open-policy-agent/opa/docs/docs/docker-authorization.md

 Now let's change the policy so that it's a bit more useful.

-### 6. Update the policy to reject requests with the unconfined [seccomp](https://en.wikipedia.org/wiki/Seccomp) profile:
+### 6. Update the policy to reject requests with the unconfined [seccomp](https://en.wikipedia.org/wiki/Seccomp) profile

 ```rego title="authz.rego"
 package docker.authz